Complete Know Your Customer (KYC) Verification

 .send(params);

-Note: You can simulate KYC verification failures in the test environment by using the debugStatus and debugFailureReason parameters.
+Note: You can simulate KYC verification end-to-end flows in the test environment by following the Simulating KYC Flows guide.

 Step Result